som002/text-board/README.md

 ---

 ### 📱 **Mobile-Friendly** 🖥️
-TextFormatter is fully responsive and works seamlessly on both **desktop** and **mobile devices**.
-No matter where you are, you can access TextFormatter and start formatting your text!
+Text-board is fully responsive and works seamlessly on both **desktop** and **mobile devices**.
+No matter where you are, you can access Text-board and start formatting your text!

 ---

 ### 🛠️ **Installation & Setup**
-If you'd like to run TextFormatter locally on your machine:
+If you'd like to run Text-board locally on your machine:
 1. **Clone the repository**:
    ```bash
    git clone https://github.com/yourusername/text-board.git